Sharp relations between volume growth, isoperimetry and escape probability in vertex-transitive graphs: Statements (and generalisations) of results in terms of resistance

 \subsection{Electric resistance}

-Our proofs of the theorems we have stated so far make use of a well-known characterisation of recurrence in terms of \emph{electric resistance}.
-Indeed, it was in the language of electric resistance that Benjamini and Kozma stated their conjecture.
+Our proofs of our bounds on escape probabilities make use of a well-known characterisation of recurrence in terms of \emph{electric resistance}.
+Indeed, it was in the language of electric resistance that Benjamini and Kozma stated the conjecture that we resolve in \cref{thm:main.rw}.
 For full details on the links between electrical networks and random walks on graphs we refer the reader to \cite[Chapter 2]{ly-per}; here we give only a very brief overview.

 One can identify a connected locally finite graph $\Gamma$ with an electrical network by viewing each edge as a wire with resistance $1$.
 If $X,Y\subset\Gamma$ are disjoint subsets of $\Gamma$ such that every connected component of $\Gamma\setminus(X\cup Y)$ that borders both $X$ and $Y$ is finite, one can then define the \emph{effective resistance} $R_2(X\leftrightarrow Y)$ between $X$ and $Y$.
 We define this precisely in Section \ref{sec:resist}; this definition will also explain the subscript $2$ in the notation.
 See \cite[\S2.2]{ly-per} for an equivalent definition.
 As before, if either $X$ is a singleton $x$ or $Y$ is a singleton $y$ then we often write instead $R_2(x\leftrightarrow y)$, for example.
 It is shown in \cite[(2.4)]{ly-per} that